VenkteshV/IR2021_A2_19/README.md

 #Question1

 For Phrase queries run
+  1) python PhraseQueries_withoutStopWords.py
-  1) Enter number of queries:   1
+  2) Enter number of queries:   1
-  2) Enter the query with terms separated by space:  Telephones jangle and Typewriters
+  3) Enter the query with terms separated by space:  Telephones jangle and Typewriters

 #Question2